Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

 ### ParaViewWeb

-In this example, ParaViewWeb is directly embedded inside the ParaView repository and building ParaView will create a web directory that should be served by apache.
+In this example, ParaViewWeb is directly embedded inside the ParaView repository.
+Building ParaView will create a web directory that should be served by Apache.
 In the Apache configuration, we use the following path '/home/pvw/ParaViewWeb/www'.
-Therefore, if you want to keep it that way you should execute the following command line.
+If you would like to continue using this path, you should execute the following command line.

     $ cp -r /home/pvw/ParaViewWeb/build/www /home/pvw/ParaViewWeb/www